 John Cary is a connector, writer, speaker, and curator focused on social change, with an emphasis on design for the public good.

-John is the founding executive director and now Impact Design program curator of the up-and-coming Autodesk Foundation, a new philanthropic venture of Autodesk.
+John is the founding executive director and now curator of the newly-established Autodesk Foundation, a new philanthropic venture of Autodesk and a first-of-its-kind foundation focused on design for impact.
 In 2012, John and partner Courtney E. Martin served as the first guest curators in residence at the Autodesk Gallery in San Francisco, for an exhibition on design and storytelling–titled “Public Interest Design: Products, Places, & Processes.”
 The exhibition opened in October 2012 to a capacity crowd of 480 people, and will be on display and travel over the next five years.
 In March 2013, it was showcased at the TED2013 conference in Long Beach, Calif., and in June 2013 at the TEDGlobal conference in Edinburgh, Scotland.

 John is a strategic advisor to the new $1,000,000 TED Prize and co-lead of The City 2.0, the 2012 TED Prize focused on the future of cities.
 John was the co-curator with Martin of TEDCity2.0, a day-long event, the first of which took place September 20, 2013, at The TimesCenter in New York, co-hosted by the pair with TED Curator Chris Anderson.
 The event featured 20 speakers and was Livestreamed to 138 TEDx events in 48 countries.
 John is also an advisor to Aspen Global Health & Development and a global advisory board member of Nyaya Health in Nepal.